warddalston/streaming-data-pipeline/hive-hello-world/hue_queries.md

 Create an external table named “reviews_ext” in your database on top of the data stored in the reviews_external directory.
 Verify you can query it with “select * from reviews”

 ```
-CREATE EXTERNAL TABLE IF NOT EXISTS dward.reviews_ext(
+CREATE EXTERNAL TABLE IF NOT EXISTS user.reviews_ext(
   marketplace STRING,
   customer_id INTEGER,
   review_id STRING,